tale-toul/OCP4AzureIPI/README.md

 ## Accessing a Private OpenShift Cluster from The Internet
 If the Openshift cluster deployed following the instructions in this repository is private, the API and any application deployed in it are not accessible from the Internet.
 This may be the desired state right after installation, but at a later time, when the cluster is fully set up and production applications are ready, it is possible that a particular set of applications or even the API are expected to be publicly available.

 There are many options to make applications and API publicly available, this repository includes a terraform module that can be used for such purpose, it can be found in the directory __Terraform/AppGateway__.
-This module creates an [application gateway](https://docs.microsoft.com/en-us/azure/application-gateway/) that provides access to the applications running in the cluster and optionally to the API endpoint.
+This module creates an [application gateway](https://docs.microsoft.com/en-us/azure/application-gateway/) that provides access to the applications running in the cluster, and optionally to the API endpoint.

-To successfully deploy the Application Gateway, the Azure infrastructure must have been deployed using the terraform templates in this repository, and the Openshift cluster needs to be already running.
+To successfully deploy the Application Gateway using the terraform template in this repository, the Azure infrastructure needs also to be deployed using the terraform templates in this repository, and the Openshift cluster must be already running.

 ### Variables definition
-The following variables are used to pass information to terraform so the Application Gateway can be created and configured, some of these variables are used to adjust the configuration.
-Add the variables definition to a file in the __Terraform/AppGateway__ directory, for example **AppGateway_vars** and call it in with the option `-var-file AppGateway_vars`:
+The following variables are used to pass information to terraform so the Application Gateway can be created and configured.
+Add the variables definition to a file in the __Terraform/AppGateway__ directory, for example **AppGateway_vars**, and later call it in with the option `-var-file AppGateway_vars`.

-The variables *api_lb_ip* and *apps_lb_ip* can be obtained from the Azure portal or using the following commands:
+The variables *api_lb_ip* and *apps_lb_ip* described later can be obtained from the Azure portal or using the following commands:

-Get the list of load balancers in the resource group created by the IPI installer.
-The LB with the _internal_ word in its name is the one of interest here, the other LB is not even functional in a private cluster:
+* Get the list of load balancers in the resource group created by the IPI installer.
+The LB with _internal_ in its name is the one of interest here, the other LB is not even functional in a private cluster:
 ```
 $ az network lb list -g lana-l855j-rg -o table
 Location            Name                 ProvisioningState    ResourceGroup    ResourceGuid